Most Combined Championships In AMA Motocross - Racer X Online

 The following have one career title:

-Aaron Plessinger, Blake Baggett, Brad Lackey, Chad Reed, Chuck Sun, Cooper Webb, Danny LaPorte, Darrell Shultz, Dean Wilson, Donnie Hansen, George Holland, Greg Albertyn, Guy Cooper, Ivan Tedesco, Jeremy McGrath, Jim Weinert, Johnny O’Mara, Mike Brown, Mike LaRocco, Rick Burgett, Ron Lechien, Travis Pastrana, Trey Canard, and Zach Osborne.
+Aaron Plessinger, Blake Baggett, Brad Lackey, Chad Reed, Chuck Sun, Cooper Webb, Danny LaPorte, Darrell Shultz, Dean Wilson, Donnie Hansen, George Holland, Greg Albertyn, Guy Cooper, Ivan Tedesco, Jeremy McGrath, Jim Weinert, Johnny O’Mara, Mike Brown, Rick Burgett, Ron Lechien, Travis Pastrana, Trey Canard, and Zach Osborne.